 Excess deductions on termination.
-If the estate or trust has for its final year deductions (excluding the charitable deduction and exemption) in excess of its gross income, the excess is allowed as an itemized deduction to the beneficiaries succeeding to the property of the estate or trust.
+If the estate or trust has for its final year deductions (excluding the charitable deduction and personal exemption) in excess of its gross income, the excess deductions are allowed to the beneficiaries succeeding to the property of the estate or trust and retain their separate character as an amount allowed in arriving at adjusted gross income, a non-miscellaneous itemized deduction, or a miscellaneous itemized deduction.
 In general, an unused NOL carryover that is allowed to beneficiaries (as explained above) can't also be treated as an excess deduction.
 However, if the final year of the estate or trust is also the last year of the NOL carryover period, the NOL carryover not absorbed in that tax year by the estate or trust is included as an excess deduction.
-See the instructions for Schedule K-1 (Form 1041), box 11, code A, later.
+See the instructions for Schedule K-1 (Form 1041), box 11, codes A and B, later.

-Line 25-2019 Net 965 Tax Liability Paid
+Line 25-2020 Net 965 Tax Liability Paid

-If you made a payment with respect to a 2019 net 965 tax liability, enter the amount of the payment from Form 965-A, Part II, column (k), line 3.
+If you made a payment with respect to a 2020 net 965 tax liability, enter the amount of the payment from Form 965-A, Part II, column (k), line 4.

 Note.
 Include on line 25 amounts paid related to the net 965 tax liability attributable to the S portion of an ESBT.
-See Schedule G, Part I, Line 4-Tax on ESBTs, later, for more information.
+See Schedule G, Part I, Line 4 -Tax on ESBTs, later, for more information.